nkofficial-1005/PentaPen-Penalized-methodologies-for-important-SNP-identification/README.md

 #  Data

 Two  Arabidopsis thaliana  data, AtPolyDB and F1, are used for this study.
-They are obtained from easygwas website: https://easygwas.ethz.ch/data/public/dataset/view/1/ and https://easygwas.ethz.ch/data/public/dataset/view/42/.
+They are obtained from easygwas websites: https://easygwas.ethz.ch/data/public/dataset/view/1/ and https://easygwas.ethz.ch/data/public/dataset/view/42/.
 The AtPolyDB dataset has 1307 instances with 214051 SNPs (or features) and the F1 data set has 372 samples with 204753 SNPs.
 Both data sets contain three files: (a) PED file, (b) PHENO file, and (c) MAP file.
 The chosen phenotypes had three different data type as: (a) Binary, (b) Continuous, and (c) Categorical.

 #  Step by step implementation

 The new pipeline include below steps,

 <b>Input:</b>  Genotype .ped file and Phenotype .pheno file
-1. Re-code the chromosomal nucleotide to numeric values to form a
-binary marker data followed by creating a design matrix of dimensions n  ×  p.
+1. Re-code the chromosomal nucleotide to numeric values to form a binary marker data followed by creating a design matrix of dimensions n  ×  p.
-2. Remove null values from the phenotype data and match them with
+2. Remove null values from the phenotype data and match them with marker data.
-marker data.
-3. Impute SNPs with null values with the mean across all samples in
-the marker data set.
+3. Impute SNPs with null values with the mean across all samples in the marker data set.
 4. For a 5-fold CV, repeat steps
 a.
 Split the data into training (80%) and testing (20%) folds.
 b.
 Use glmnet to fit ridge, lasso, and elastic net.